 Chronograph watches have a stopwatch function built inside their movement.
-The mechanism of chronograph watches is designed for elapsed time measurement to know the precise length of time.
+The mechanism of chronograph watches, which may be similar to the Movado watch styles, is designed for elapsed time measurement to know the precise length of time.
 The dials of chronograph watches keep track of hours, minutes, and seconds.

 Chronograph watches can be quartz-powered, manual, or self-winding.
 They are often perceived as tool watches.
 And when you select a tool, you always make sure that you find the right one for the job.
 When choosing a chronograph, make sure this is something that will suit your wants and fit your style.